 An extensive analysis is also performed on structures made from two-dimensional lattice materials.
 Numerical homogenization, finite element analysis, analytical methods, and experiments are used to investigate properties such as stiffness, yield strength, and buckling strength, leading to insights on the number of cells that must be included for optimal mechanical properties and for homogenization theory to be valid, how failure modes are influenced by relative density, and how the lattice unit cell can be used to build macrostructures with performance superior to structures generated by conventional topology optimization.

 Scholarly Commons Citation

 Alacoque, Lee, "Topology Optimization and Analysis of Thermal and Mechanical Metamaterials" (2020).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 530.

 Available for download on Thursday, September 02, 2021